Searching for a new job can seem time-consuming and repetitive. It doesn't have to be! This article shows how you can beat the procrastination bug:

 It's always pleasantly distracting to do a test that gives us more insight about ourselves.
 It can help you narrow done the roles you should be applying for and make you much more convincing at interviews too.

-So why not look at the huge range of career assessments available (check out the ones available in the Career Ally Hub!).
+So why not look at the huge range of career assessments available.
 You can find out more about your personality, resilience, response to stress, emotional intelligence, assertiveness and strengths and weaknesses, or you can work out your preferences such as the workplace cultures you prefer, what motivates you and your preferred learning styles.

 A run, brisk walk or visit to the gym will help clear your head and give your brain some much-needed downtime, allowing you to return refreshed and ready to focus on the task at hand.
 Alternatively, a jaunt on the treadmill or exercise bike can be a great window for some focused thinking.